Find Cheap Auto Insurance Quotes in Your Area

 The minimum insurance coverage you need to carry to drive legally in the Beehive State consists of bodily injury, property damage — together referred to as the liability insurance — as well as personal injury protection coverage, also known as no-fault insurance.
 Furthermore, you have to buy these coverages in at least the following limits (coverage amounts) to meet the basic requirements:

-Liability: liability insurance covers the other party’s bills when you are the cause of the accident.
-Liability protection can be purchases with two types of limits:
+Liability:liability insurance covers the other party’s bills when you are the cause of the accident.
+Liability protection can be purchased with two types of limits:

-- Split limits: In a minimum policy, bodily injury (BI) that covers $25,000 per injured person and $65,000 total per accident and property damage (PD) that covers $15,000 per accident in Utah that you're negligent for.
+- Split limits: In a minimum policy, bodily injury (BI) that covers $25,000 per injured person and $65,000 total per accident and property damage (PD) that covers $15,000 per accident in Utah in which you are negligent.

 - Single limit: some insurers combine all of this into one general amount of $80,000 in a single accident for a minimum policy.
 With this insurance, your insurer pays on your behalf for claims from the damage and harm you're at fault for, to the other party.
 If the costs exceed your limits, you must bear the difference on your own.
 Higher limits are usually recommended if you can afford it.